 On August 23, 2024, Barangay Badiang transformed into a vibrant hub of civic engagement and community action as it hosted the much-anticipated Community Scorecard workshop.
-The event, beginning with a reverent prayer, set the tone for a day of learning, collaboration, and a dash of insightful humor, led by none other than SB Josephine Espia.
+The event, beginning with a reverent prayer, set the tone for a day of learning, collaboration, and a dash of insightful humor, led by none other than SB Jocelyn Espia.

-SB Josephine welcomed the assembly with heartfelt gratitude, appreciating the presence of the SEA Inc., LifeBank Foundation, barangay officials, and civil society members.
+SB Jocelyn welcomed the assembly with heartfelt gratitude, appreciating the presence of the SEA Inc., LifeBank Foundation, barangay officials, and civil society members.
 Her opening address was not just a formality but a call to arms for participatory governance.
 “This workshop isn’t just about learning; it’s about doing,” she proclaimed, encouraging everyone to internalize the valuable lessons from the scorecard training.
 She reminisced about her own experience with the scorecard training, praising its effectiveness in helping participants evaluate and improve community services.

 A Recipe for Effective Governance